rust-lang/rfcs/text/3621-derive-smart-pointer.md

 We are not proposing this for a few reasons:

 - If there are two derive macros, then we have to support the case where you only use one of them.
-There are use-cases for implementing [`CoerceUnsized`] without [`DispatchFromDyn`], but you do this for cases where your type is not a smart pointer, but rather a transparent container like [`Cell`].
-It makes coercions like `Cell<Box<MyStruct>>` to `Cell<Box<dyn MyTrait>>` possible.
+There isn't much reason to do that, and the authors are not aware of any examples where you would prefer to implement one of the traits without implementing both.

-  Supporting that is a significantly increased scope of the RFC, and the authors believe that supporting transparent containers should be a separate follow-up RFC.
+- Having two different macros means that we lock ourselves into solutions that involve two traits that split the feature in the way that we split it today.

-- Right now there are use cases for `CoerceUnsized` (transparent containers) and `CoerceUnsized+DispatchFromDyn` (smart pointers), but there aren't any real use-cases for having `DispatchFromDyn` alone.
-Because of that, one possible future design of the underlying traits could be to have one trait for smart pointers, and another one for transparent containers.
-Adding two derive macros prevents us from changing the underlying traits to that design in the future.
+  However, it is easy to imagine situations where we would want to split the traits in a different way.
+For example, we might instead want one trait for smart pointers, and another trait for transparent containers.
+Or maybe we just want one trait that does both things.

 - The authors believe that a convenience `#[derive(SmartPointer)]` macro will continue to make sense, even once the underlying traits are stabilized.
 It is